Insurance & Reinsurance

-- Acted for AIG in defending high value and complex claim for costs against liability insurers pursuant to section 51 Senior Courts Act 1981 arising out of group litigation.
-Various Claimants v Giambrone and Law (A firm) EWHC 34.
-Currently subject of application for permission to appeal to Court of Appeal.
+- Acting for AIG on an appeal to the Court of Appeal against a non-party costs order made against liability insurers pursuant to section 51 Senior Courts Act 1981 arising out of group litigation: Various Claimants v Giambrone and Law (A firm) 4 WLR 7 which settled with the appeal being allowed and the order set aside.

 - Advising an excess insurer in relation to a civil liability policy raising issues of notification and breach of condition.

 - Advising excess liability insurers in relation to coverage issues arising from losses caused by collapse of a dam in South America.

 - Advising a Lloyds Syndicate on coverage issues arising out of a high value personal injury claim where there was a substantial under-insurance.